solid-contrib/information/status.md

 * 4th April: Ruben will attend [STRP Festival](https://strp.nl/program/ruben-verborgh-be) in Eindhoven

 ## [Solid Apps](https://github.com/solid/community/blob/master/solid-apps.md)
-* [Form Router] by Form Router inc to submit and extract data from a Pod
+* [Form Router] by Form Router inc to submit and extract data from a Pod (please send feedback to jim@formrouter.com)
 * A-PHEVOS by Aditya Shukla derived from Photo, Event, Organise and Share is an alpha version of a POD manager

 # Solid World February